hirosystems/docs/docs/platform/build-contract.md

 ### Test contract

-You can customize your contracts by checking, testing, and debugging them using the VS code terminal inside the Hiro Platform.
-On your projects page, select the *Open editor* button to open up the VS code editor.
+You can customize your contracts, test, and debug them using the VS Code terminal inside the Hiro Platform.
+On your projects page, select the *Open editor* button to open up the VS Code editor.
 Select the three horizontal lines icon to open a new terminal.
-Refer to the following documents to test your contracts in the VS code terminal.
+Refer to the following documents to test your contracts in the VS Code terminal.

 - [Check contracts](https://docs.hiro.so/clarinet/how-to-guides/how-to-check-contract)
 - [Test contracts](https://docs.hiro.so/clarinet/how-to-guides/how-to-test-contract)